Costs & Financial Aid | Clinical Psychology PsyD

 The following sources of financial aid are available to clinical psychology students, though not all students will receive all types.
 The school typically offers a number of assistantships and service scholarships, ranging from $1,200 to $4,000 per year.

 These are competitive multiple-year scholarships offered to selected students.
-Continuation of this scholarship is contingent on full-time enrollment, maintaining satisfactory standing in the program, and documented performance in diversity activities and programming.
+Continuation of this scholarship is contingent on full-time enrollment, and maintaining satisfactory standing in the program.
 Multi-year scholarships are awarded at the time of formal notification of admission.
 Information on how to apply is included in the application for admission.

 A limited number of graduate assistantship positions are offered to outstanding applicants each year at the time of formal notification of admission.
 Students receiving a graduate assistantship assist one of our full-time faculty for approximately seven hours per week in a variety of roles.

 These funds allow eligible students to work on campus or in the community.
 Indicate your interest when filling out the FAFSA application.
 The FASFA must be processed by March 1 to qualify for Federal Work Study.